ndurvasula/gym-fish/README.md

 # gym-fish

-This is a sample environment that is used to test the on-demand solver
+A sample environment that can be used to test the on-demand MDP solver